adamchel/stitch-js-sdk/stitch_sdks.rst

        * called more than once, it should result in a language-appropriate
        * error, as only one default app client should ever be specified.
        *
+       * If no configuration is specified, a default configuration should
+       * be used.
+See the sections on Client Configuration for the properties
+       * of a default configuration.
+       *
        * If appropriate and possible for the environment, this method MAY be
        * called automatically when the user includes the SDK.
        */